warmana/cloudant-docs-fork/docs2017/src/tutorials/create_service.md

     ![{{site.data.keyword.cloudant_short_notm}} service name and credentials](images/img0005.png)

 6. By default,
-    the service is created using the 'Lite' pricing plan, which is free but offers limited capacity.
+    the service is created by using the 'Lite' pricing plan, which is free but offers limited capacity.
     Other pricing plans,
     with greater capacity,